gurpiarbassi/gurpiarbassi.github.io/_posts/2015-12-17-JPA-Update-Modified-Recording.md

 2. The `onUpdate()` method gets called when the entity is about to be updated.
 Here we simply ensure we have the current date/time again.

-3. Its also worth noting the timestamps are stored as UTC as per best pratice.
+3. Its also worth noting the timestamps are stored as UTC as per best practice.